Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/index.md

       description: |
         If set to true, then uses SSL to connect to Redis.

-        **Note:** This parameter is only available for Kong Enterprise versions 2.2.x and later.
+        **Note:** This parameter is only available for Kong Gateway versions 2.2.x and later.
     - name: redis.ssl_verify
       required: false